Filtrations of the Chow group of zero-cycles on abelian varieties and behavior under isogeny: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective variety over a field $k$.
 We consider the Chow group of zero-cycles $\CH_0(X)$.
 The conjectures of Beilinson and Bloch (\cite{Beilinson1984, Bloch1984}) predict that this group has a finite filtration arising from a spectral sequence in the conjectural abelian category $\mathcal{MM}$ of mixed motives.
 The first two pieces of the filtration are well-known; namely $F^1(X)$ is the kernel of the degree map, $\CH_0(X)\xrightarrow{\deg}\Z$, and $F^2(X)$ is the kernel of the Albanese map, $F^1(X)\xrightarrow{\alb_X}\Alb_X(k)$.
-For a product $X=C_1\times\cdots\times C_d$ of smooth projective curves with $X(k)\neq\emptyset$ Raskind and Spiess (\cite{Raskind/Spiess2000}) constructed a good candidate of such a filtration with successive quotients $F^r(X)/F^{r+1}(X)$ isomorphic to $\displaystyle\bigoplus_{1\leq i_1<\cdots<i_r\leq d}K(k;J_{i_1},\ldots, J_{i_r})$, where $K(k;J_{i_1},\ldots, J_{i_r})$ is the Somekawa $K$-group attached to the Jacobian varieties $J_{i_1},\ldots, J_{i_r}$ of $C_{i_1},\ldots, C_{i_r}$ (cf.~\cite{Somekawa1990}).
-A second case when such a good candidate has been constructed is for an abelian variety $A$ over $k$.
-In \cite{Gazaki2015} we constructed an integral filtration whose successive quotients $F^r(A)/F^{r+1}(A)$ embed in the Somekawa $K$-group $S_r(k;A)$, which is defined to be the quotient of the $K$-group $K(k;A,\ldots, A)$ attached to $r$ copies of the abelian variety $A$ modulo the action of the symmetric group in $r$ variables.
-This embedding becomes an isomorphism after $\otimes\Z[1/r!]$.
-Moreover, the filtration $\{F^r(A)\otimes\Q\}_{r\geq 0}$ coincides with the Pontryagin filtration previously studied by Beauville (\cite{Beauville1986}) and Bloch (\cite{Bloch1976}).
-The filtration $\{F^r(A)\}_{r\geq 0}$ is a priori infinite, but it satisfies $F^{d+1}(A)\otimes\Q=0$, where $d=\dim(A)$ (cf.~\cite[Corollary 4.5]{Gazaki2015}).
-In particular, the group $F^{d+1}(A)$ is torsion.
-We note that the Somekawa $K$-groups have the correct motivic interpretation as motivic cohomology groups (cf.~\cite[(1.1)]{KahnYamazaki2013}).
-Thus, to the extend the category $\mathcal{MM}$ has been constructed, the above constructions provide very good candidates for the Bloch-Beilinson filtration.

-We note that the constructions in \cite{Raskind/Spiess2000, Gazaki2015} are very different.
-Nonetheless, one would expect that in the case of overlap, namely when $X=E_1\times\cdots\times E_d$ is a product of elliptic curves, they coincide.
-Another reasonable expectation is that the filtration $\{F^r(A)\}_{r\geq 0}$ is finite integrally.
-The first goal of this article is to give an almost affirmative answer to the first expectation and to obtain information regarding the second expectation in the special case when the abelian variety $A$ is isogenous to a product of elliptic curves.
-In what follows, in order to distinguish between the two constructions we will denote by $\{F^r(A)\}_{r\geq 0}$ the filtration defined in \cite{Gazaki2015} and by $\{F^r_{\RS}(X)\}_{r\geq 0}$ the filtration defined in \cite{Raskind/Spiess2000}.
-In \autoref{comparesection} we prove the following theorem.
+For products of curves and abelian varieties such filtrations are classically known for the group $\CH_0(X)\otimes\Q$ by using the decomposition of the diagonal.
+In fact, for a product of curves $X=C_1\times\cdots\times C_d$, Raskind and Spiess \cite{Raskind/Spiess2000}) constructed an integral filtration, with successive quotients isomorphic to a certain Somekawa $K$-group (\cite{Somekawa1990}).